Vector Autoregressive Models with Spatially Structured Coefficients for Time Series on a Spatial Grid: Discussion

-In neither our simulation study nor data example did we encounter a case where the estimated $\mathbf{A}$ was non-stable.
-This potential problem could be dealt with by imposing the stable constraints, e.g., $\sum_{k=1}^{K}|\alpha_k(\bs_i)|\leq1$, $i=1,\dots,n_I$.
+Our model can be extended to various directions.
+Currently, we only apply the adaptive fused Lasso penalty to coefficients corresponding to each of the $K$ neighbors separately in the penalized likelihood (\ref{eq:Phi}).
+We could further add an adaptive Lasso penalty across the $K$ neighbors, e.g., coefficients corresponding to the left neighbor is expected to be similar to those corresponding to the bottom left and upper left neighbor.
 For the non-Gaussian spatiotemporal wind speed data, we estimated the transformation at each location separately.
 This method could be extended to estimate the parameters related to the transformation and $\bm{\alpha}$ for the underlying spatially structured Gaussian VAR process simultaneously; in this situation, a fused Lasso penalty would also be imposed on the transformation parameters.
+It is also possible to extend our method to irregularly spaced data by putting the data on a fine grid with missing observations.
+For uncertainty quantification, our simulation study and the functional boxplots can be seen as empirical measures of the uncertainty in the generalized Lasso estimates.
+Recently, \citet{Zhao20} proposed the residual bootstrap method to construct confidence intervals for the generalized Lasso estimates.
 At last, observations with measurement error are rarely dealt with for regularized VAR models and could be an interesting topic for further research.